 Should You Decant Barolo?

-Yes, you should definitely decant Barolo.
-As mentioned before, this rich, tannic wine needs some exposure to oxygen to release its aromas and soften its tannins.
-Thus, decanting it for 3 to 3.5 hours helps you enjoy it to the fullest.
+You should definitely decant Barolo wines.
+As mentioned before, these rich, tannic wines need some exposure to oxygen to release their aromas and soften their tannins.
+Thus, decanting them for 3 to 3.5 hours helps you enjoy them to the fullest.

 Be aware that too much oxidation can harm wines that are 25+ years old.
 To avoid this problem, taste the wine after one hour of decanting, and decide whether it needs more air or not.